 A flower-crowned prince of medieval warfare whose brutal victories at Crécy and Poitiers made him England's most feared knight.

-Edward of Woodstock, draped in ominous black armor, was the dazzling but doomed heir to the English throne.
-As a teenager, he was thrust into the Hundred Years' War, commanding the right wing at the Battle of Crécy with a coolness that belied his age.
-His legend was cemented a decade later at Poitiers, where his heavily outnumbered forces not only won but captured the French King John II, a prize of incalculable political and financial value.
-The wealth from his French campaigns funded his court in Aquitaine, a center of chivalric extravagance, yet his rule there was marked by severe taxation and military harshness.
-His early death from illness, before his father King Edward III, plunged England into the turbulent reign of his young son, Richard II, and left behind a complex legacy of martial brilliance shadowed by the grim realities of the war he waged.
+Edward of Woodstock commanded the right wing at the Battle of Crécy as a teenager, a coolness that belied his age.
+At Poitiers a decade later, his heavily outnumbered forces captured the French King John II, a prize of incalculable political and financial value.
+The wealth from his French campaigns funded his court in Aquitaine, a center of chivalric extravagance.
+His rule there marked by severe taxation and military harshness.
+He died from illness in 1376, before his father King Edward III, plunging England into the turbulent reign of his young son, Richard II.
+His complex legacy of martial brilliance was shadowed by the grim realities of the war he waged.

 The biggest hits of 1330